1868 United States presidential election: Background

-In the wake of the Civil War, the civil rights of former slaves was a hotly debated issue in the Union.
+In the wake of the Civil War, the civil rights of former slaves were a hotly debated issue in the Union.
 Grant supported the Reconstruction plans of the Radical Republicans in Congress, which favored the 14th Amendment, with full citizenship and civil rights for freedmen, including suffrage (the right to vote) for former slaves.
 The Democratic platform denigrated such rights as "Negro supremacy," and demanded a restoration of states' rights, including the right of southern states to determine for themselves whether to allow suffrage for adult freedmen.
 The former Confederate States were determined to limit the civil rights of emancipated slaves, and supported the Democratic candidate.